Proven results

 4%

-Only 3% of participants taking Qelbree discontinued the clinical trial due to side effects, while 1% of those taking the placebo discontinued the clinical trial.
+Only 3% of participants taking Qelbree discontinued the clinical trial due to side effects, whereas 1% of those taking the placebo discontinued the clinical trial.

 Savings and Resources